- Home

 What to do in your spare time

 There’s also no shortage of beaches to visit whilst you’re in Ghana.
-In your free time you can head down to the Gulf of Guinea to spend time either exploring the beachfront or relaxing.
-Alternatively, 25km to the west of Accra is La Pleasure beach and Kokrobite beach.
-Both of these beaches make for a great day trip out with fellow volunteers and are great way to bond and make memories.
-However, if you want to switch things up a bit then we advise you head west to Kumasi and discover the huge market that sells everything from spices to jewellery and more.
+In your free time, Kakum National Park is a popular location to go and walk through the Ghanaian’s jungle through canopies.
+If you want to switch things up a bit, you can head to Kumasi and discover the huge market that sells everything from spices to jewellery and more.
 Otherwise, head north to the Volta Region and take in the small towns along Lake Volta, or even head up to the beautiful Wli Falls, on the border with Togo.

 If you want to venture even further afield, then you could look into going on a safari in one of the 16 National parks in Ghana.
 These national parks have lots of wildlife to see including the big mammals.